forestgrape/coronavirus/index.md

 #### Factors Influecing Death Rates

 In a analysis ["Effects of temperature variation and humidity on the death of COVID-19 in Wuhan, China"](#luo) Luo et al. find some correlation between a decreased humidity and and increased death rates (which likely corresponds to lowering the ARDS risk).
 The argumentation given here agrees with their findings and would even provide explanations.
 Their analysis depends however on how accurate the analyzed data are.
-In nearly all heavy hit regions the priority was and is to save lives and not to count accurately. <!--But for analysis it would be helpful to have accurate/corrected data. -->
+In Wuhan, as in nearly all heavy hit regions around the world, the priority was and is and should be to save lives and not to count accurately. <!--But for analysis it would be helpful to have accurate/corrected data. -->

 <p id="proposal">-------</p>